Aesthetic experience, emotion and imagination.

-The human is capable of thinking beyond the limit of the self, beyond the constraints of who we are and where we belong, eventually reaching out to other people, creatures, communities, societies, entities and all the unknown events in the world.
-Aesthetic experience is the moment when we expand the limit of our capacity, when we experience our environment as the multiple layers of the relation among various entities and phenomena, introducing us to the complexity of the world in which we live in transience and initiates an empathic engagement with others beyond the idea of the self.
-It is an intuitive, emotional, yet intellectual and critical methodology to understand other people, cultures, communities and creatures that do not belong to one's own.
+Human beings are capable of thinking beyond the limits of the self, beyond the constraints of who we are and where we belong, and eventually reaching out to other people, creatures, entities and all the unknown events in the world.
+Aesthetic experience is the moment when we expand the limits of our capacity, when we experience our world as the multiple layers of the relationships between different entities and phenomena.
+It exposes us to the complexity of the world in which we live in transience and initiates an empathic engagement with others beyond the idea of the self.
+It is an intuitive, emotional, yet intellectual and critical methodology for understanding other people, cultures, communities and creatures that are not one's own.

-How can we recognise the world beyond our cultural, perceptual and cognitive constraints?
-How do we manage to imagine and give credibility to the world that transcends our intelligibility, without reducing its complexity into representational jargon?
+How can we recognise the world beyond our cultural, perceptual and cognitive limitations?
+How can we imagine and give credibility to the world that transcends intelligibility without reducing its complexity to representational jargon?

-For this questioning, I think, write and translate ideas, arts and beyond.
+To speculate on these questions, I think, write and translate ideas, art and beyond.